Symmetric relative equilibria with one dominant and four infinitesimal point vortices: Introduction

 Relative equilibria of Hamiltonian $n$-point problems are periodic self-similar solutions that rotate around their center of mass, vorticity, or the appropriate equivalent quantity.
 In a rotating coordinate system, these solutions correspond to an $n$-torus of degenerate fixed points in the phase space.
 Modern conceptions of the problem of relative equilibria with a dominant mass were first formulated by Hall \cite{hall1988central} and Moeckel \cite{moeckel1994linear}.
 Of particular note is the definition of relative equilibria of the $(1+N)$-body problem with one large and $N$ infinitesimal masses as a limit of relative equilibria with one large and $N$ small but positive masses.

 In this same vein, Barry et al \cite{barry2012relative} and Barry and Hoyer-Leitzel \cite{barry2016existence}, define relative equilibria of the $(1+N)$-vortex problem as the limiting case of relative equilibria with one large and $N$ small vortices of any circulation, as the small vortices become infinitesimal.
 These papers derive a sort of potential function $V(\theta)$ whose critical points correspond to positions of vortices in relative equilibria of the limiting problem, and whose Hessian gives the linear stability of relative equilibria when continued back from the limit.
+These results are summarized in Theorems \ref{thm:V} and \ref{thm:existence} in this paper.
+These theorems assume that in the limit, vortices are bounded away from each other.
+Loosening these assumptions would make for interesting future work.

 The focus of this paper is to classify the symmetric configurations of relative equilibria of the $(1+N)$-vortex problem when $N=4$.
 This corresponds to an examination of the symmetry of critical points of $V(\theta)$.
 In the limit, the large vortex moves to the origin, and the infinitesimal vortices move to the unit circle.
 The symmetry of the configurations is dependent on the symmetry of points positioned around the unit circle, inscribing a convex quadrilateral within the unit circle.
 We consider symmetric quadrilaterals that have only one degree of freedom, after accounting for rotational symmetry around the unit circle.
 These quadrilaterals are squares (a $4$-gon), kites, rectangles, and trapezoids with three equal sides.
 Section \ref{sec:symmetry defs} defines configurations in detail.